nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* NUS students
-* has a need to manage a significant number of contacts
+* has a hard time organising and planning what modules to take
-* prefer desktop apps over other types
+* prefer desktop apps over phone apps
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* want to have a good way to check all MCs
+* wants to have a good way to check all fulfilled pre-requisites
+* wants to have a good way to plan for all their modules

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+* managing study plan is much easier than existing choices (i.e. WHAT-IF report)
+* planning for modules is more automatic/convenient than manual inputs (NUSMOD)

 ### User stories